docker/compose/docs/index.md

 ### Development environments

+When you're developing software, the ability to run an application in an isolated environment and interact with it is crucial.
+The Compose command line tool can be used to create the environment and interact with it.

+The [Compose file](compose-file.md) provides a way to document and configure all of the application's service dependencies (databases, queues, caches, web service APIs, etc).
+Using the Compose command line tool you can create and start one or more containers for each dependency with a single command (`docker-compose up`).

-When you're developing software it is often helpful to be able to run the application and interact with it.
-If the application has any service dependencies (databases, queues, caches, web services, etc) you need a way to document the dependencies, configuration and operation of each.
-Compose provides a convenient format for definition these dependencies (the [Compose file](yml.md)) and a CLI tool for starting an isolated environment.
-Compose can replace a multi-page "developer getting started guide" with a single machine readable configuration file and a single command `docker-compose up`.
+Together, these features provide a convenient way for developers to get started on a project.
+Compose can reduce a multi-page "developer getting started guide" to a single machine readable Compose file and a few commands.

 ### Automated testing environments